I asked Wesley what kind of Valentine box he wanted for his party at school….

 - stickers (optional)

 The first step is to cut your tissue boxes.
 The dinosaur is going to be standing.
-You’re going to need the valentine cards to get in somehow!
+You need the valentine cards to get in somehow!
 So, go ahead and take out all of the tissue!

-Cut out one end of the rectangle tissue box completely.
+Cut out one end of the rectangle tissue box completely out.
 Do the same for the square tissue box.

-On the square tissue box you’re also going to want to use the top of the box (where the tissue comes out) to create a dinosaur mouth.
+On the square tissue box you want to use the top of the box (where the tissue comes out) to create a dinosaur mouth.
 I cut a rectangle out of the top, leaving some box to create “lips.”
 I also cut a “V” shape out of both sides.

 Next, fit the boxes together and tape them in place.
 Mine didn’t fit together perfectly.
 But, that didn’t matter.
 I used packing tape here, because I wanted it to be extra sturdy.
 I didn’t need my child hating Valentine’s Day for life because when he was his Kindergarten his dinosaur’s head fell off.

 After the head was secure, I wrapped the entire structure in green construction paper.
-I used clear scotch tape for this (and the rest of the project.)
-I had to get over the fact that you could see the tape.
-In the end, it didn’t matter!
+I used clear scotch tape for this (and the rest of the project).

 The tail was super easy.
 I rolled construction paper into a cone and taped it up!
 I did cut about an inch off the open part of the cone, so that it would sit flush against the box.
 To secure it… you guessed it… I used tape!